isaacs/alarm/readme.markdown

 alarm 9:00
 ```

+If you don't have a song "configured" one will be downloaded from the internet.

 You could also do:

 ```
 $ youtube-dl https://www.youtube.com/watch?v=1cAdJ3Ns1gE -o weatherchannel.mp4
-$ at 9:00 'mplayer weatherchannel.mp4'
+$ at 9:00 'mplayer -vo none weatherchannel.mp4'
 ```

 # install